 Definition of Drama

 Drama is a mode of fictional representation through dialogue and performance.
 It is one of the literary genres, which is an imitation of some action.
-Drama is also a type of a play written for theater, television, radio, and film.
+Drama is also a type of play written for theater, television, radio, and film.

 In simple words, a drama is a composition in verse or prose presenting a story in pantomime or dialogue.
-It contains conflict of characters, particularly the ones who perform in front of audience on the stage.
+It contains conflict of characters, particularly the ones who perform in front of an audience on the stage.
 The person who writes drama for stage directions is known as a “dramatist” or “playwright.”

 Types of Drama

 There are several types of dramas some of the most common forms are given below.

 - Comedy: Plays or dramas that are meant to create laughter among the readers or the audiences.

 - Comedy of Manners: Plays or dramas that are meant to make fun of the manners and ways of a social group to make fun of them for correction.

 - Commedia Dell’artea: Italian plays that are meant to create characters to place them in improvised situations.
 It was also called a comedy of profession.
 Most of the characters presented in such plays were masters, lovers, and servants.

 - Costume Drama: These plays or dramas are meant to present dresses of the time.